You know the slogan: Uncle Sam wants YOU! Today that’s truer than ever. Have you considered jobs in the private sector?

 Regardless of your opinion on the political pendulum, the U.S. government is an essential body that facilitates daily life in America.
 And the real heroes of the story are not the names you hear on TV: government workers are in many cases the beating heart of our system.
-And while the work may stereotypically be seen as monotonous or even jaded, working in a government job can be nuanced and fulfilling.
-Positive aspects of government work include high levels of stability and impressive benefits that are difficult to equal in the private sector.
+And while the work may stereotypically be seen as monotonous or even jaded, working in the private sector can be nuanced and fulfilling.
+Positive aspects of government employment include high levels of stability and impressive benefits that are difficult to equal in the private sector.
 The government needs workers across almost all disciplines to ensure the smooth running of the nation, which is good news for jobseekers.
 On the other hand, government work offers relatively lower wages and slow salary growth, and the heavy bureaucratic element can be as time-consuming and frustrating internally as it is for the general public.
 Likewise, government work has been slightly less stable than usual in recent times: two government shutdowns have taken place since January 2018, out of only 20 total U.S. government shutdowns; before these two shutdowns, the most recent were in 2013 and 1995-1996.
 The recent shutdowns left up to 800,000 workers without paychecks for a time.
-But this is an uncommon level of disruption not expected to continue, and generally speaking, government work is a strong and stable option for people considering their long-term prospects.
+But this is an uncommon level of disruption not expected to continue, and generally speaking, government employment is a strong and stable option for people considering their long-term prospects.s

 Key Insights in Government Employment

 - Transformation is inevitable.
 Technology is rapidly changing all walks of life in this so-called Fourth Industrial Revolution, and the public sector is no exception.
 While legislative issues may be slow to change, the government is starting to catch up to the private sector in the application of new technologies, from AI to big data and the cloud.
 They are also applying modern approaches like behavioral science to bureaucratic processes.
 Digital transformation in the government space can be expected to improve functionality, user experience, and the lives and prospects of government workers.